architapruthi/rfcs/README.md

 * Eventually, the core team will decide whether the RFC is a candidate for inclusion in CppMicroServices.
 * An RFC can be modified based upon feedback from the core team and community.
-Significant modifications may trigger a new final comment period.
 * An RFC may be rejected by the core team after public discussion has settled and comments have been made summarizing the rationale for rejection.
 A member of the core team should then close the RFC's associated pull request.